openharmony/docs/en/application-dev/security/accesstoken-overview.md

 2. The permission authorization modes include user_grant (permission granted by the user) and system_grant (permission granted by the system).
 For details, see [Permission Authorization Modes](#permission-authorization-mode).

 3. A low-level app can have a high-level permission by using the Access Control List (ACL).
 For details, see [ACL](#acl).

-## When to Use

-### Basic Principles

-Observe the following principles for permission management:

-- Provide clear description about the app functions and scenarios for each permission required by the app so that users can clearly know why and when these permissions are required.
-Do not induce or mislead users' authorization.
-The permissions on an app must comply with the description provided in the app.
-- Use the principle of least authority for user permissions.
-Allow only necessary permissions for service functions.
-- When an app is started for the first time, avoid frequently displaying dialog boxes to request permissions.
-Allow the app to apply for permissions only when it needs to use the corresponding service functions.
-- If a user rejects to authorize a permission, the user can still use functions irrelevant to this permission and can register and access the app.
-- Provide no more message if a user rejects the authorization required by a function.
-Provide onscreen instructions to direct the user to grant the permission in **Settings** if the user triggers this function again or needs to use this function.

-- All the permissions granted to apps must come from the [Permission List](permission-list.md).
-Custom permissions are not allowed for apps currently.

-### Example Scenarios

-The following describes two common scenarios.

-- **Video playback apps**

-    Video playback apps need to use multimedia functions and read and write media files stored on storage devices.
-Therefore, the apps must have at least the following permissions:

-    * ohos.permission.READ_MEDIA (allowing the apps to read external media files)

-    * ohos.permission.WRITE_MEDIA (allowing the apps to read and write external media files)

-- **Photography apps**

-    Photography apps need to use the camera function.
-Before accessing the camera service, the apps must have the following permission:

-    ohos.permission.CAMERA (allowing the apps to use the camera to take photos and record videos)

 ## Permission Levels